| Title: | Variational Bayes for Fast and Accurate Empirical Likelihood Inference |

 rho |

-Scalar (between 0 to 1, reccomended to be close to 1) ADADELTA accumulation constant |
+Scalar numeric beteen 0 to 1.
+ADADELTA accumulation constant |

-elip |
+epsil |

-Scalar numeric stability constant.
+Positive numeric scalar stability constant.
 Should be specified with a small value |

 a |

-Number of iterations for GVA (default:10,000) |
+Number of Stochastic Gradient-Descent iterations for optimising mu and C. Default: 10,000 |

-iters2 |
+AEL_iters |

-Number of iterations for Log AEL (default:500) |
+Number of iterations using Newton-Raphson for optimising AEL lambda.
+Default: 500 |

 verbosity |

-Integer for how often to print updates on current iteration number (default:500) |
+Integer for how often to print updates on current iteration number.
+To turn off, set to 0.
+Default:500 |

 A list containing: